One-sided H\"older regularity of global weak solutions of negative order dispersive equations: Well posedness of entropy solutions

 But as argued above, the infinite set $(u^{\e_j})_{j\in\N}$ must be precompact in $L^1_{\loc}(\R)$ for every $t\geq 0$, and thus we can pick a subsequence converging for every $t\geq 0$ in $L^1_{\loc}(\R)$ to the unique (Proposition \ref{prop: uniquenessAndL1Contraction}) entropy solution $u$ which contradicts the above limit inferior. \end{proof}

 The existence of entropy solutions for general $L^\infty$ data now follows from the previous proposition together with the weighted $L^1$-contraction provided by Proposition \ref{prop: uniquenessAndL1Contraction}.
-It is useful to observe that the weight $w_M^r$ \eqref{eq: definitionOfTheWeight} is increasing in $t$.
-In particular, with $u,v,t,r$ and $M$ as in \eqref{eq: fullL1Contraction}, we have the contraction

-where $T\in(0,\infty)$ is any parameter satisfying $T>t$.
-We note that while Proposition \ref{prop: uniquenessAndL1Contraction} only implies the validity of \eqref{eq: newFullL1Contraction} for a.e. $t\in[0,T]$, we will in the following corollary apply it on entropy solutions with $BV$ data; as the previous proposition guaranteed that these functions are continuous from $[0,\infty)$ to $L^1_\loc(\R)$, the above contraction holds for all $t\in[0,T]$. \begin{corollary} For any initial data $u_0\in L^\infty(\R)$, there exists a corresponding entropy solution $u\in C([0,\infty), L^1_{\mathrm{loc}}(\R))$ of \eqref{eq: theMainEquation} satisfying for all $t\geq 0$
+As entropy solutions with $BV$ data are $L^1$-continuous in time, said contraction extends to all $t\geq 0$. \begin{corollary} For any initial data $u_0\in L^\infty(\R)$, there exists a corresponding entropy solution $u\in C([0,\infty), L^1_{\mathrm{loc}}(\R))$ of \eqref{eq: theMainEquation} satisfying for all $t\geq 0$

 where $\k\coloneqq \norm{K}{L^1(\R)}$.
 If $u_0\in L^2\cap L^\infty(\R)$, it also satisfies for all $t\geq 0$

 \end{corollary} \begin{proof} For $u_0\in L^\infty(\R)$, let $(u^j)_{j\in\N}$ be a sequence of entropy solutions of \eqref{eq: theMainEquation} whose corresponding initial data $(u_0^j)_{j\in\N}\subset BV(\R)$ satisfies $\sup_j\norm{u_0^j}{L^\infty(\R)}\leq \norm{u_0}{L^\infty(\R)}$ and $u^j_0\to u_0$ in $L^1_{\loc}(\R)$ as $j\to\infty$.
 For a fixed $T>0$, set